patricksoboyle/patricksoboyle.github.io/index.md

 Sudoku Backtracking: Sudoku puzzle solver.
 Application of the backtracking algorithm concept

 Guessing Game: BST application exercise.
 User answers yes/no questions, and the program guesses what animal the user is thinking of.
-If the animal is not in system, the given question used to differentiate it is stored.
+If the animal is not in system, the given question used to differentiate it is stored.f

 TrainProblem: Similar to the pancake sorting problem.
-I made algorithms for moving train cars between the main track and 2 auxillary tracks to sort them based by number.
+I made algorithms for moving train cars between the main track and 2 auxiliary tracks to sort them based by number.

 Histogram: A simple histogram generator with a graphical output.
 I made a clever algorithm for sorting data points into the different "bins" using integer division instead of an if/else structure.